OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-16.md

 He shall bathe his body with water in a holy place and put on his regular garments.
 Then he shall come out and offer his burnt offering and the burnt offering of the people, to make atonement for himself and for the people.

 ## Leviticus 16:25
-He shall also burn the fat of the sin offering on the altar.
+He shall burn the fat of the sin offering on the altar.

 ## Leviticus 16:26
 The man who releases the goat as the scapegoat must wash his clothes and bathe his body with water; afterward, he may come into the camp.